-The study will be conducted in treatment-naïve subjects (those who have not received any antiretroviral medication).
-You have been asked to participate in this study because you have HIV and you are treatment-naïve, that is you have never been on medication to treat your HIV infection previously.
-If you have previously (ever) taken, or are currently taking any antiviral medications (medications that fight HIV or hepatitis), you will not be allowed in the study.
+The purpose of this study is to see if EVG/FTC/TDF/GS-9350 is safe and effective in reducing levels of HIV-1 in the blood of subjects who are treatment-naïve (those who have not received any antiretroviral medication).
+You have been asked to participate in this study because you have HIV and you are treatment-naïve.
+If you have previously (ever) taken, or are currently taking any antiretroviral medication (medications that fight retroviruses like HIV or hepatitis), you will not be allowed in the study.